 Fundamental to this strategy is maximizing the family's pediatric visits.
 Pediatric visits are an entry point to care management, resource referral, and other community supports.
-Research has shown that expanding community-based care management improves overall family health and well-being.30
+Research has shown that expanding community-based care management improves overall family health and well-being.33

-The Pediatric Care Coordination strategy fosters collaboration with community partners to leverage data and develop targeted strategies to fill service gaps, reduce barriers, and advance racial equity, thereby ensuring equitable access to supports and benefits.
+The PCC strategy fosters collaboration with community partners to leverage data and develop targeted strategies to fill service gaps, reduce barriers, and advance racial equity, thereby ensuring equitable access to supports and benefits.

-First 5 adopted the nationally recognized Help Me Grow model as the primary implementation framework for the Pediatric Care Coordination strategy.
-The Help Me Grow program provides:
+First 5 adopted the nationally recognized Help Me Grow model as the primary implementation framework for the PCC strategy.
+The HMG program provides:

-- Training and technical assistance to providers serving the Medi-Cal pediatric population (0-5) in Alameda County. - Implementation and referral assistance to pediatric and early child care and education providers with recommended developmental, social-emotional, and/or Adverse Childhood Experiences Screenings (ACEs), commonly known as toxic stress. - Multilingual access to Help Me Grow's Central Access Point to provide support and care coordination to parents/caregivers for families of children with an identified need for developmental, behavioral, or other resources and services. - Outreach and convenings to build a coordinated network of services and promote awareness of Help Me Grow.
+- Training and technical assistance to providers serving the Medi-Cal pediatric population (0-5) in Alameda County - Implementation and referral assistance to pediatric and early child care and education providers with recommended developmental, social-emotional, and/or Adverse Childhood Experiences Screenings (ACEs) - Multilingual access to HMG's Central Access Point to provide support and care coordination to parents/caregivers for families of children with an identified need for developmental, behavioral, or other resources and services - Outreach and convenings to build a coordinated network of services and promote awareness of HMG

-- 1. Build a menu of navigation services to provide support to families enrolled in Medi-Cal and other insurance for referrals to early intervention, community resources, family support, and basic needs. - 2.
-Recommend strategies for increasing agency and Help Me Grow community capacity to address unmet needs, with a focus on First 5's Neighborhoods Ready for School catchment areas and other high need areas in the county. - 3.
+- GOALS 1.
+Build a menu of navigation services to provide support to families enrolled in Medi-Cal and other insurance for referrals to early intervention, community resources, family support, and basic needs. - 2.
+Recommend strategies for increasing agency and HMG community capacity to address unmet needs, with a focus on First 5's Neighborhoods Ready for School catchment areas and other high need areas in the county. - 3.
 Enhance the scope of Help Me Grow program training, screening, and resource referral activities to include social needs, support for pregnant and parenting populations, and those who have been exposed to Adverse Childhood Experiences (ACEs), with a particular emphasis on children insured through Medi-Cal. - 4.
 Expand outreach and education that increases providers', community-based organizations', and partner agencies' understanding of individual and community conditions (such as social determinants of health and protective factors) that impact child development, well-being, and kindergarten readiness. - 5.
-Assess opportunities and risks associated with funding streams that support EISCC, particularly the California Advancing and Innovating Medi-Cal (CalAIM) program. - 6.
+Assess opportunities and risks associated with funding streams that support Early Identification, Screening, and Care Coordination, particularly the California Advancing and Innovating Medi-Cal (CalAIM) program. - 6.
 Develop strategy and approach to enhance partnerships with early childhood system providers across health and education agencies, including Alameda Alliance for Health, Health Care Services Agency, Regional Center, and Local Educational Agencies to better connect supports and improve experiences for families. - 7.
-Align and expand care coordination through pediatric delivery system programs and partnerships (e.g., Help Me Grow and Developmental Understanding and Legal Collaboration for Everyone, DULCE). - 8.
+Align and expand care coordination through pediatric delivery system programs and partnerships (e.g., HMG and Developmental Understanding and Legal Collaboration for Everyone, DULCE). - 8.
 Assess opportunities for care coordination through early care and education, particularly with the expansion of Universal Transitional Kindergarten. - 9.
-Evaluate new technology solutions, beginning with resource directory and referral platforms, to support improved coordination and communication among parent/families, providers, managed care plans, and First 5.
+Evaluate new technology solutions, beginning with resource directory and referral platforms, to support improved coordination and communication among parents/ families, providers, managed care plans, and First 5.